On this page you’ll gain an overview of what the process of creating your video will entail, from the initial contact through to the final delivery.

 Whilst there may be times when it’s possible to get started without the voice over (the recording of the dialogue which will be featured in the video) it’s not something that’s recommended as the voice over detemines much of the video’s timing.

-You may want to provide your own voice over or you can leave it up to me to present you with some voice options.
+You may want to provide your own voice over or you can leave it up to me to present you with some voice options to choose from prior to recording.

 Once all the above is in place it’s time to get started on the actual animation.
 As you can imagine, this is often the most time-intensive part of the whole process which is why nailing the script, storyboard, style frames and voice over are so important.

-Sometime it might make sense to generate an animatic which consists of a series of images edited in time to the voice over.
+Sometimes it might make sense to generate an animatic which consists of a series of static images edited in time to the voice over.
 This will allow us to determine the timing of the video before getting started on the animation.

 I’ll generally supply a master copy as well as a version of the video, exported to your requirements (YouTube for example).
 The master means that you will be able export your own versions further down the line if you want.